harshitpaunikar1/model-free-vertical-text-ocr/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2025-04-16 - Day 6: Architecture

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to sketch a lightweight architecture or component breakdown, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+The tricky bit was making the system sound realistic without pretending every edge case was solved.
+- Deliverable: Ended the day with system sketch in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.